ICOA-SBC/MD_DL_BA/README.md

 # MD_ConvLSTM

-implementation of ConvLSTM to predict the binding affinity of protein-ligand complexes from molecular dynamics simulations
+Implementation of ConvLSTM to predict the binding affinity of protein-ligand complexes from molecular dynamic simulations.